PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * Only `onnxruntime` and `jax` RedisAI backends are built; TensorFlow and PyTorch remain regular Python packages, not RedisAI backends.
 * **PySR/Julia is optional**, controlled per architecture by `INSTALL_PYSR`, independent of the SmartSim-CSC stack itself.
 * The native SmartRedis library (Section 6) is copied from `components/smartredis` inside the SmartSim-CSC checkout and built per architecture, independent of `install.sh`/RedisAI and the PySR toggle.
-* The bundled OpenFOAM integration is currently validated on Roihu x86_64 with OpenFOAM.com v2412.
-ARM64/GH200 OpenFOAM support has not yet been validated.
+* The bundled OpenFOAM integration is validated on Roihu `x86_64` with OpenFOAM.com v2412.
+The installer asks whether to build it on CPU and skips it automatically on `aarch64` GPU nodes.
+* Runtime tests cover `foamSmartSimSvd`, `foamSmartSimSvdDBAPI`, `fieldsToSmartRedis`, and `displacementSmartSim` with an ONNX model. `svdToFoam` remains build/link verified only.
 * `smartsim-update` never touches the SmartSim-CSC stack; bumping `SMARTSIM_CSC_REF` and re-running the full installer is the only supported way to update SmartSim/SmartRedis/RedisAI.